Trusted Professionals - Licensed, Insured and Bonded

 - Broken sprinkler heads

 Although the components of an irrigation system may be rated for much higher pressures, the sprinkler heads are designed to operate “best” at lower pressures.

-This means the even distribution of water is greatly improved when the pressure pushing the water through the nozzle is within a certain range.
-We’ve seen firsthand many examples of high water pressure in your shower, but the experts at Rainy Days have Seen Some Things: like irrigation systems with extensive damage.
+This means that the even distribution of water improves significantly when the pressure pushing the water through the nozzle is within a certain range.
+You may love the high water pressure in your shower, but the experts at Rainy Days have Seen Some Things: like irrigation systems with extensive damage.

 What’s a Pressure Reducer?

 Irrigation systems are designed to sustain water pressure from 65 to 75 psi.
 For any pressure above 100 psi, we recommend enlisting the help of a pressure reducer.
-Pressure reducers, commonly referred to as pressure regulators or pressure reducing valves, help reduce incoming water pressure to a rate that is manageable for your irrigation system.
+Pressure reducers, commonly referred to as pressure regulators or pressure-reducing valves, help reduce incoming water pressure to a rate that’s manageable for your irrigation system.

 Our irrigation technicians can check the water pressure with a pressure gauge at the backflow and install a pressure reducer if needed.
-We’ll make your existing irrigation system run as efficiently as possible.
+We’ll make sure your existing irrigation system runs as efficiently as possible.